-Students being considered for employment at the University must be in good academic and disciplinary standing, enrolled at least half time, and making satisfactory progress towards a degree.
-A student who has been admitted on probation and is employed will not be eligible for employment for more than one additional semester unless the academic probation is removed.
-A student will be relieved of his/her employment responsibilities at the time he/she receives a disciplinary probation, deferred suspension, or suspension and will not be permitted to hold a position on campus until the disciplinary status has been ended.
+Students being considered for employment at the University must be in good academic and disciplinary standing, enrolled at least half-time, and making satisfactory progress towards a degree.
+A student admitted on probation and employed will not be eligible for employment for more than one additional semester unless the academic probation is removed.
+A student will be relieved of his/her employment responsibilities when he/she receives disciplinary probation, deferred suspension, or suspension and will not be permitted to hold a position on campus until the disciplinary status has ended.

-Additional information regarding student employment and employment application can be accessed at Career Services & Testing.
+Additional information regarding student employment and employment applications can be accessed at Career Services & Testing.